Yoshi20/Organisation/README.md

 - gem 'acts-as-taggable-on' # (to easily add tags to a model)
 - gem 'httparty' # (makes http requests fun again)
 - gem 'i18n-js' # (to export translations to JavaScript)
-- gem 'image_processing' # (to provides higher-level image processing helpers)
+- gem 'image_processing' # (to provide higher-level image processing helpers)
 - gem 'paper_trail' # (to track changes to your models, for auditing or versioning)
-- gem 'prawn' # (fast, nimble PDF generation for ruby)
+- gem 'prawn' # (fast, nimble PDF generation for ruby) -> or gem 'pdfkit' or gem 'wickedpdf'
 - gem 'pusher-push-notifications' # (Pusher Beams using the Pusher system)
 - gem 'recaptcha' # (helper methods for the reCAPTCHA API)
 - gem 'rqrcode' # (for creating and rendering QR codes into various formats)